Mr-G-D/CodePrep-Toolkit/README.md

-# 🚀 Tech Interview Mastery: Algorithms & Problem Solving Hub
+# 🚀 CodePrep Toolkit: Algorithms & Problem Solving Hub

 Welcome to **Tech Interview Mastery**, your all-in-one resource for mastering algorithms, data structures, and technical interview problem-solving.
 This repository features **handpicked algorithm** and **LeetCode problem solutions** sourced from **Blind 75**, **NeetCode 150/175**, and other **popular coding interview lists**.